taus11/manifest_script/README.md

 # Instructions to install:
 1. Clone this repo
 2. Edit the manifest.sh file
-  - Change just the two variables: `manifest_dir` and `containers_dir` in the manifest.sh  with the path in your file system exactly as it is written there.
+  - Change just the two variables: `manifest_dir` and `containers_dir` in the manifest.sh  with the corresponding paths in your file system exactly as it is written there.
 I suggest using find and replace.
-  - Please use full path name and not ~ for your home dir because it matches the output that has full path.
 3. Run `$ echo source '/path/to/manifest.sh' >> ~/.bashrc`
 4. It will be usable whenever your terminal session starts.
 If you want to avoid restarting terminal,   just do $ source '/path/to/manifest.sh

-# Usage with examples
+# How to use:
 `$ manifest_search <show_these> <dont_show_these>`

+Simple as that.

+# Simple Example 1: Cats and dogs

+     Add do you want to see an example function of cat with file.pnq sample file"

      You can simply write
      $ manifest_search wireshark separate
      This will group and separate affects in terms of different products.

-#EXAMPLE 1: Cats and dogs!s

-     Add do you want to see an example function of cat with file.pnq sample file"

 Statement: I want to see cat-white and cat-1 and small-cat file.pnq sample file